Hyla96/dns_server/README.md

 # Simple Bare Bones DNS Server

 This project implements a simple DNS server using Python 3.12, SQLite, and FastAPI.
-It allows you to create and manage DNS records through an API.

 ## Features